Forgot Password

 The great thing about this trek is you can easily make it longer if you’re having an awesome time:

-• Add on Everest Base Camp via Cho La Pass: After seeing the Gokyo Lakes, keep going to EBC by crossing Cho La Pass (5,420m).
-It’s a bit challenging but so worth it!
+• Add on Everest Base Camp via Cho La Pass: After visiting the Gokyo Lakes, continue to EBC by crossing Cho La Pass (5,420m).
+It’s a bit challenging, but so worth it!

 • Check out Nangpa La Valley: For something truly special, hike to this hidden valley near the Tibet border.
 Most tourists never see it!